-Comparing U.S. performance to global crude oil extraction worldwide, it becomes apparent that North America has been a large driver in the global increase in production.
-While the Middle East remains the biggest producer by a large margin, the U.S. has been growing its production significantly since 2011.
+New worldwide production numbers released today show that North America has been the main driver behind the global increase in crude oil production.
+While the Middle East remains the biggest producer, the U.S. has been growing its production significantly since 2011.
 Most of the oil is extracted from shale by a controversial method known as fracking.